guillermo-menjivar/ocaml_oasis_template/readme.md

 #Build from Oasis

-##Once you have an "_oasis" file populate run the following:
+##Once you have an "_oasis" file populated run the following:

 This will create a make file and helper files